Middle School Eligibility

 We also require that prospective middle and high school students attend a “Shadow Day” during which the visiting students sit in on classes in their current and/or future grade and have the opportunity to meet with faculty and current students.
-(Please note that students participating in a shadow day will need to show proof of vaccination or a negative Covid test result, completed within 24 hours of their visit and masks will be worn at all times regardless of vaccination status.)

 Apply online – You will be prompted to create an account to get started.
 Use this account for all applications within the family.
 It will allow you to save your work as you complete the application(s).
 Please complete the form in its entirety.
 A separate application is required for each student.

 Applications Open December 1

 The Admissions Committee will meet regularly beginning December 1 to evaluate completed applications.
 When candidates complete steps one through four, a decision will be made and families will be notified of admission via email and a phone call.

 Middle School: We require two confidential reports with one being from the current Language Arts teacher and one from the current Math teacher.
 In the case that they are the same teacher, you may give it to another current teacher of your choice.
 A third confidential report is optional.

 High School: We require three confidential reports with one from each of the following current teachers: Math, English and Elective of your choice.

 The Admissions Committee will review all applications upon receipt of the completed Application and Confidential Report Forms.
 If the applicant meets the admissions criteria, you will be contacted to schedule an interview for your student.